Ulotrichopus rama

 Ulotrichopus rama is a moth of the family Erebidae first described by Frederic Moore in 1885.
 It is found on Sumatra, Flores and Sri Lanka.

 Description

 The wingspan is about 66–72 mm.
-Mid tibia of male with a tuft of long hair arise from the base.
+Mid tibia of the male has a tuft of long hair arising from the base.
 Head and collar reddish, whereas thorax and abdomen greyish.
 Forewings grey with black irrorated.
 A short sub-basal line, an oblique antemedial waved black line can be seen.
 Reniform spot indistinct and pale with a fuscous patch on the costa above it.
 The postmedial line extremely irregularly dentate and highly angled beyond the cell.
 Hindwings are yellow with a curved medial black band which not reaching costa or inner margin.
 The outer are black with irregular inner edge and pale patched at apex and anal angle.
 Ventral side with a dark band and outer area of both wings are dark.